 Meissen just might be the best Saxon city you’ve never heard of.
-A great day trip from Berlin or Dresden, Meissen, Germany is a perfect change of pace, as this scenic little city has a laid-back style that’s different from the more popular tourist destinations.
+A great day trip from Dresden, Meissen, Germany is a perfect change of pace, as this scenic little city has a laid-back style that’s different from the more popular tourist destinations.
 Plus it has a charming, medieval atmosphere, with narrow cobblestone streets and fantastically photogenic architecture.

 History of the City

 Known as the “cradle of Saxony,” Meissen was first inhabited as far back as 928.
 The church was founded here in 968 and since then religion has had a strong presence in Meissen.
 Early on, Meissen was known as a market town and later its porcelain manufacturing gained special notoriety throughout Europe.
 Meissen Cathedral was built in 1260 on the same hill as Albrechtsburg Castle.
 Due to the lack of space for construction, it is one of the smallest cathedrals in Europe, and an excellent example of Gothic architecture.

 Spring and autumn are the best times to visit Meissen, not only due to the pleasant weather but also because there are several festivals taking place at this time, from pottery festivals to festivals specializing in local wine.
 That said, there are several wineries outside of the city proper that are worth visiting at any time, including Winzer Meissen and Rothes Gut Meissen.
 The following is a list of things to do and see within the city itself.

 This quaint cathedral is worth a visit, if only to say you’ve set foot inside one of the smallest cathedrals in Europe.
 The twin towers are imposing, but inside there’s a lovely open atmosphere with columns and remarkably high ceilings.